deepanshs/mrsimulator/docs/user_guide/method/method.rst

 possible NMR transitions.
 We write a transition (coherence) from state :math:`i` to :math:`j` using the outer product notation :math:`\ketbra{j}{i}`.
-In **mrsimulator**, all simulations are performed in the high-field limit and further, assume that all spin-spin couplings are in the weak limit.
+In **MRSimulator**, all simulations are performed in the high-field limit and further, assume that all spin-spin couplings are in the weak limit.

-To write a custom Method in **mrsimulator**, you'll need to determine the desired transition pathways and select the desired transitions during each SpectralEvent or DelayEvent.
+To write a custom Method in **MRSimulator**, you'll need to determine the desired transition pathways and select the desired transitions during each SpectralEvent or DelayEvent.
 Keep in mind, however, that Method objects are designed without any details of the spin systems upon which they